AlbanyCanCodeCourses/JavaScriptFrameworks2021/projects/book-store/BookStoreProject.md

 - When a user successfully signs in, they should be redirected to their bookshelf.
 - The user must be logged in to view the _Search_, _Book Details_ or _Bookshelf_ screens.
 If they are not, redirect them to the _Signin_ screen.
 (Hint: use protected routes.)
-- The user should be able to navigate to their _Bookshelf_ and the _Search_ screens from every page except the _Signin_ screen.
+- When logged in, the user should be able to navigate to their _Bookshelf_ and the _Search_ screens from every page except the _Signin_ screen.

 ![An example of navigating to the Bookshelf and Search screens with a navbar](book-store-navbar-screen.png)